yaml2sbml-dev/paper/yaml2sbml_paper.md

 # Statement of need

 Ordinary Differential Equations (ODEs) are a vital tool in mechanisitic modelling of biological processes.
-ODE models span a wide range of scales and applications, from molecular to population level.
-Furthermore ODEs arise e.g. as discretization of Partial Differential Equation models or moments of stochastic systems.
+ODE models span a wide range of scales and applications, from molecular to population level and arise e.g. as discretization of Partial Differential Equation models or moments of stochastic systems.

 The Systems Biological Markup Language (SBML) is a widely adopted community standard for specifying mechanistic models of biological systems.
-SBML comes with a large number of software tools supporting model simulation (TODO, cite COPASI, AMICI, d2d, dmod, the [biomodels.net] data base contains more than 1000 published models in the SBML format.
+SBML comes with a large number of software tools supporting ODE model simulation (TODO, cite COPASI, AMICI, d2d, dmod, the [biomodels.net](biomodels.net) data base contains more than 1000 published models in the SBML format.

 Model parameters can be estimated from data via a maximum likelihood or maximum a posteriori estimator.
 Therefore the systems states need to be mapped to measured quantities by an observable function and a measurement noise model needs to be specified.
 The PEtab format was recently introduced to extend an SBML model by specifying observables, measurements, experimental conditions and parameters to be estimated in separate tab-separated value (TSV) files.
 [CITE TODO].
 Currently 9 software toolboxes support PEtab as an input format.

 Despite its broad usage, constructing an SBML model from scratch is often tedious: Due to its broad scope, SBML models have a lot of required and optional keys, that complicate the definition of a valid SBML.
 Further SBML can be considered neither human readable nor human writeable.

-Therefore various approaches have been presented to facilitate model construction from text based input formats or in code [Cite simleSBML, MOCASIN, Antimony, ScrumPy, ...].
+Therefore various approaches have been presented to facilitate model construction from text based input formats or in code [Cite libsbml, simleSBML, MOCASIN, Antimony, ScrumPy, ...].
 However, these tools have a different focus to our approach, as they have an text based input format tightly tied to a specific programming language as MOCCASIN (translating MATLAB code into SBML), others have a text based input format, that is centered around chemical reactions and not around ODEs directly (Antimony, ScrumPy), or only offer a python based way of defining SBMLs, instead of a text-based way (simpleSBML).
 Neither of the aforementioned tools support PEtab or other formats for specifying parameter estimation problems.

 Here we present a human readable and writeable format for ODE models based on yaml, that can be validated and translated into SBML and PEtab via the Python tool `yaml2sbml` or a command line interface (CLI).
 Furthermore `yaml2sbml` comes with a Python-based Model Editor, that allows to generate, import and export a YAML model within code and even completely circumvent the yaml input if desired.